Navigate to Bulk Assembly

 To access the Bulk Assembly tool, navigate to the blue navigation tool bar on the left-hand side of the workspace.
 Click on the Global create (+ icon), hover over "DNA Sequence" and select "Bulk Assemble DNA."

-The Bulk Assembly tool can be used to generate plasmids from various backbones and insert fragments, in bulk.
-Output plasmids are created in a combinatorial fashion; where 1 backbones and 2 inserts are matched together to create 2 unique, output plasmids (picture below).
+The Bulk Assembly tool can be used to generate linear constructs or plasmids from various insert fragments and/or backbones, in bulk.
+Output sequences are created in a combinatorial fashion; where 1 backbones and 2 inserts are matched together to create 2 unique, output plasmids (picture below).

 - Selecting files to work with: Backbone and inserts